American Express

 There’s no doubt about it: American Express is one of the big hitters among credit cards but you’ll need a decent credit record to get one.

-It scored 5 out of 5 stars in our 2023 Finder Customer Satisfaction Awards and there’s plenty to take advantage of with its cards, such as earning holidays, flights, hotel stays and gift vouchers.
+Amex consistently scores highly in our customer satisfaction surveys – customers love the service and rewards they get.
+There’s plenty to take advantage of with its cards, such as earning holidays, flights, hotel stays and gift vouchers.
 However, some cards come with a fee, and your finances will need to be in decent shape for you to get approved for an Amex.

 Overview of American Express credit cards